5.1 For data protection queries and to exercise your rights, you can contact us in these ways:

 Back to top

-9. SOURCES OF DATA
+9. SOURCES OF DATA including our website and cookies information

 9.1 The firm may collect information about you in a variety of ways.
 For example, data might be collected through application forms, CVs or resumes; obtained from your passport or other identity documents such as your driving licence; or through interviews, meetings or other assessments.